mandiant/Ghidrathon/README.md

 One of our biggest motivations in developing Ghidrathon was to enable use of third-party Python 3 modules in Ghidra.
 You can install a module and start using it inside Ghidra just as you would a typical Python setup.
 This also applies to modules you have previously installed.
 For example, we can install and use Unicorn to emulate ARM code inside Ghidra.

 ![example](./data/ghidrathon_unicorn.png)

+## Writing Ghidra Python 3 Scripts

+Ghidrathon provides a scripting experience that closely mirrors Ghidra's Java and Jython extensions which includes making `GhidraScript` state instance variables, e.g. `currentProgram`, and `FlatProgramAPI` methods, e.g. `findBytes` available at the Python `builtins` scope.
+This means _all_ Python modules that are imported by your code have access to these variables and methods.
+Ghidrathon diverges slightly from Ghidra's Java and Jython extensions by exposing `GhidraScript` state variables as Python function calls versus direct accesses e.g. your Python 3 code must access `currentProgram` using the function call `currentProgram()`.
+This small change ensures that your Python 3 code is provided the correct `GhidraScript` state variables during execution.
+Please see our Ghidra Python 3 script example [here](./ghidra_scripts/ghidrathon_example.py) for a closer look at writing Python 3 scripts for Ghidra.

 ## How does it work?